mapstonepark/tovaras-designed/notes/README.md

 	-"create new account" needs to have account centered unstead of flush to left

+## Functions
++ When you click on contact, redirect to a page that displays that contact information

++ Allow additional notes to be added to contact that autostamps with date of new note

 ## Deployment
 + get app online so we can test it out in real time